Skip to content

 Trigger

-Execute Workflow Trigger: This workflow is designed to be called by other workflows, not triggered directly.
-It accepts 18 different input parameters related to credit tracking and management.
+Execute Workflow Trigger: This workflow is designed to be called by other workflows and accepts 18 different input parameters including phone number, credit amounts, customer data, and micro-action tracking information.

 Nodes Used